buditanrim/buditanrim.github.io/_posts/2018-09-06-preface-welcome-to-yellowstroke.markdown

 class="illustration medium" %}

 ### How you can participate
 You are more than a reader.
-You are the critical part to evolve this blog to become better.
+You are the critical part of this blog.
 I am a believer that an open and healthy discussion is always beneficial.
 Therefore, if at any point you’d disagree or agree with my writing — I wish to hear from you (I'm still working on the comment system for this blog, so reach me out via email for now).

 You can [ask questions][mail-ask], too!
 And if you think the post is worth sharing, it's always appreciated :)